Judging criteria

 Award pillars

-Organizational teams or individual nominees for the ADLM Diversity, Equity, and Inclusion and Health Equity (DEIHE) Award will be assessed based on demonstrating one or more of the following
+Organizational teams or individual nominees for the ADLM Diversity, Equity, and Inclusion and Health Equity (DEIHE) Award will be assessed based on demonstrating one or more of the following:

-- Commitment to equity: The candidate should have demonstrated a strong commitment to promoting equity in laboratory medicine, by advocating for fair and unbiased treatment of all individuals, addressing disparities in access to resources and opportunities, and ensuring equal representation and participation.
+- Commitment to equity: The candidate should have demonstrated a strong commitment to promoting equity in laboratory medicine, by advocating for fair and unbiased treatment of all individuals, addressing disparities in access to resources and opportunities, and ensuring equitable representation and participation.

 - Contribution to inclusion: The candidate should have made notable contributions towards creating an inclusive environment within the field of laboratory medicine, by actively engaging diverse stakeholders, fostering collaboration, and networking opportunities, and ensuring the voices and perspectives of all individuals are heard and valued.

-- Education and Training: The candidate should have recognized efforts by designing and implementing education and training programs that raise awareness, develop skills, and promote DEIHE principles within the laboratory medicine community.
+Education and Training: The candidate should have recognized efforts by designing and implementing education and training programs that raise awareness, develop skills, and promote DEIHE principles within the laboratory medicine community.

-- Innovation: The candidate should have demonstrated innovative approaches to advancing diversity, equity, and inclusion in laboratory medicine.
+- Innovation: The candidate should have demonstrated innovative approaches to advancing diversity, equity, inclusion in laboratory medicine.

 - Sustainability and scalability: The candidate should have demonstrated a commitment to sustaining and scaling their efforts, ensuring that diversity, equity, and inclusion become an integral part of the whole laboratory medicine community and are embedded in long-term strategies and practices.